shackbarth/xtuple/README.md

 > THIS DOCUMENTATION IS CURRENTLY UNDER CONSTRUCTION AND INCOMPLETE

-> It is __highly recommended__ that this software be used for educational purposes and testing only as it is designed to be integrated with many other components and requires a high level of technical abilities to use properly.
+> It is __highly recommended__ that this software be used for educational purposes and testing only as it is designed to be integrated with many other components and requires a high level of technical ability and domain knowledge to use properly.

 The datasource requires the following components before being able to be run.